 2. Decide on an organizational structure.

-One way to organize packages is categorically—i.e., by project stages, active projects or by team.
-For example, if you share resources across team, you might set up organizational packages by project status, like “Active” and “Pending.”
+One way to organize packages is categorical—i.e., by project stages, by active projects, or by the team.
+For example, if you share resources across the team, you might set up organizational packages by project status, like “Active” and “Pending.”
 Or, if each team in your workspace works on projects specific to that team, try team packages, as shown here:

 3. Decide on a priority structure.